cristianeto/UploadFiles/README.md

 > Update: 20th July 2016

 **Description:**
-This is a mini project on uploading files and text field anywhere on my computer
+This is a mini project on uploading files and text field anywhere of my computer...
+This project is with AJAX and without Ajax... and JAVA servlet

 **Original Source:** http://goo.gl/4BlGdE